Overcoming Chronic Relapse

 Substance use disorder is a family issue.
 First, it affects everyone in the household.
 Second, the family dynamic is sometimes a contributing factor.
 Families marked by dysfunction, secretiveness, or a history of drug or alcohol abuse tend to pass them down to the next generation.
 A family therapy program, like that used in substance use addiction treatment, can stop the succession.
 In family therapy, counselors coax secrets out into the light for discussion.
 As a result, clients find solutions.
 If you or someone in your family struggles with a substance use disorder, it may surprise you to discover how effective addiction therapy programs like family therapy is in treating it.

-Benefits of Family Therapy for Addictiona pair attends a family therapy program
+Benefits of Family Therapy for Addiction

 Children who grow up in homes where caregivers struggle with substance use disorder often have difficulty coping as adults.
 Because they have no healthy role models to draw upon, they may have trouble sharing feelings, coping with emotions, and asking for help when they need it.
 Similarly, if their needs went unmet in childhood, they may not expect to have them met as adults.
 As a result, they may become involved in abusive relationships or work in thankless jobs.
 They may feel too uncomfortable to defend themselves.
 Similarly, they do not feel worthy of defense.
 They may struggle vainly to take care of everyone around them because, in childhood, they were the caretakers.
 In the meantime, they neglect their own needs because they don’t seem important.
+This is the Adult Child Syndrome, and a good family therapy program can prevent you from passing it onto your own children.
+It can also teach you healthier coping methods if you are the adult child of a substance abuser.
+A family therapy program is beneficial in many ways, including:

 • Helping family members recognize when they’re acting as enablers